 As pests go, fleas are a fairly large nuisance: the insect bites cause discomfort and irritation, and fleas are a challenge to remove from your home, cat, or dog.
 And, like most biting insects, fleas can be a vector of diseases, passing along problems from one host to the next.
 While fleas cannot fly, they are capable of jumping up to two feet in height -- which is all the more remarkable given the tiny size of their bodies.
-Fleas also reproduce at an alarming clip, and are capable of laying as many as 600 eggs within a lifetime.
-Learn all about fleas here.
+Fleas also reproduce at an alarming clip and are capable of laying as many as 600 eggs within a lifetime.
+That is why preventatives like Vectra 3D are so important.
+Learn all about fleas and some effective methods of flea prevention for dogs and cats here.

 What Are Fleas?